izou3/MotelManagement/README.md

 <a name="Backend-API"/>

 ## Backend API
+> For more detail on backend, please see the `README` located in the backend directory.

 The backend api server serves as a gateway between the frontend and the database, manipluating data through transaction queries and mongo aggregations to return the desired result that the frontend requests.
+Because the backend server has to be able to serve different hotels each with different room numbers and their own reservations, a `HotelID` query string is used to differentiate API requests.

 All backend api requests go through `/api` route where an express router autenticates the request and sends the it to the matching router.
+A hotel check middleware also intercepts the request, obtains the `HotelID` of the request and stores it in a Conductor for it to use to run commands.

-All staff requests go through `/user` route where an express router authenticates requests for CRUD operations on staff data but directs login and logout requests to their matching router.
+All login requests go through `/user` route where an express router directs login and logout requests to their matching router.

 This app makes use of the following modules:
   - *[ExpressJS](#https://expressjs.com/)* Middleware: for API routering and server side rendering.